English 344

 Siân Echard’s home page

 “As the French book saith”: this is a favourite phrase of Sir Thomas Malory, whose Morte Darthur transmitted the stories of King Arthur and his knights of the Round Table to a fifteenth-century English audience.
 The phrase acknowledges Malory’s debt to the French Arthurian cycles of the thirteenth century, but Malory’s book is not simply a translation of French originals.
-The title of this course, “The Arthur of the Britons,” reflects an emphasis on stories about King Arthur produced or read in the British Isles, whether in Latin, English, French, or Welsh.
-The course will look at Arthur as a British phenomenon, and to that end will concentrate on detailed discussion of three major British Arthurian texts, in their historical and cultural contexts.
+The title of this course, “The Arthur of the Britons,” reflects an emphasis on stories about King Arthur produced or read in the British Isles.
+The course will look at Arthur as a British phenomenon, concentrating on four major British Arthurian texts, in their material, historical, and cultural contexts.

 The first work we will read is Geoffrey of Monmouth’s History of the Kings of Britain, the twelfth-century Anglo-Latin chronicle which offered the first connected narrative of Arthur’s life and death.
 Geoffrey’s Arthuriad is embedded in an account of the history of Britain, from its founding by Trojan refugees, to the final passage of control over the island from the native Britons to the invading Saxons.
 The civil wars of Geoffrey’s own time colour his emphasis on the rise and fall of kings and kingdoms, and the foundation myth with which he begins his history remained a powerful political and ideological tool throughout the Middle Ages and into the early modern period.

-Next we will read the Alliterative Morte Arthure, a fourteenth-century English poem in the chronicle tradition.
+Next we will read the Alliterative Morte Arthure, a fourteenth-century English poem.
 Like Geoffrey’s work, it takes Arthur’s campaign against the emperor of Rome as the centrepiece of the king’s reign.
-In form and language it is often trenchantly English, echoing older poetic forms and the heroic world of the epic, even as it displays clear awareness of the courtly world of (French) romance.
+In form and language it is often trenchantly English, echoing older poetic forms and the heroic world of the epic, even as it displays clear awareness of the courtly world of romance.
+We will follow it with another alliterative text, Sir Gawain and the Green Knight, which focuses on the very English hero Gawain, while showing a clear awareness of the expectations created by courtly French Arthurian texts.
+Gawain moves through a landscape which is at times the neverwhere of romance, and at other times, very recognizable as the Anglo-Welsh borderlands.
+Finally, we will read substantial selections from Thomas Malory’s Morte Dartur, exploring how he refashions his sources – how he treats love, war, and the spiritual quest for the holy grail - to create his own version of Arthur.

 The following texts have been ordered from the Bookstore: